About the surgery

 You can now access additional Primary Care Services in the evenings and at weekends.

-Improved Access is a Wiltshire-wide initiative where local practices are working together to offer increased availability of services and appointments in the evenings and at weekends.
+Enhanced Access is a Wiltshire-wide initiative where local practices are working together to offer increased availability of services and appointments in the evenings and at weekends.

 Newly registered patients are asked to fill in a health questionnaire, and supply details of regular repeat prescriptions if applicable.
 It does take some time for your old records to arrive at the surgery and it helps us provide better care for you during this time if we have some background information.